 A special emphasis will be on thalamic pain.
 This type of pain is centred in the thalamus of the brain and may cause sufferers to experience numerous forms of discomfort.
 Michael DeGroote himself has suffered from a severe form of thalamic as a result of a stroke.

 The institute’s medical director is respected clinician Dr. Akbar Panju, chief of the Department of Medicine of the Hamilton Health Sciences hospitals.
-Scientific director of the pain institute is Dr. Norm Buckley, Professor and Chair, Department of Anesthesia.
+Scientific director of the pain institute is Dr. Norm Buckley, Professor, Department of Anesthesia.

 Unlike many research facilities that function independently or in isolation, the researchers of the Michael G. DeGroote Institute for Pain Research and Care are seamlessly integrated with the world-class research already under way at McMaster’s Faculty of Health Sciences.
 Members of the institute bring to their work the insights and approaches from a number of different disciplines and facilities at McMaster.
 This gives a depth of understanding, a scope of work, the research resources, and a leadership potential unusual for such a young institute.
 It is the institute’s policy to recruit experts who have demonstrated excellence, not only in research, but in clinical care.
 This brings to the institute’s cadre a number of the country’s leading clinicians in the area of arthritis, cardiology, gastroenterology, internal medicine, neurology, population health, surgery, and others.
 The potential for relevant, groundbreaking clinical trials is enormous.